Shifang protest

 The Shifang protest was a large-scale environmental protest in the southwestern Chinese city of Shifang, Sichuan province, against a copper plant that residents feared posed environmental and public health risks.
-The protests spanned 1–3 July 2012, and drew thousands of participants.
+The protests spanned July 1-3 2012, and drew thousands of participants.
 Police were dispatched to break up the demonstrations, and reportedly shot tear gas and stun grenades into the crowd.
-Chinese authorities said some protesters has stormed a government building and smashed vehicles.
-Images and video of the protest circulated on the microblogs and social networking websites throughout China, some showing the protesters—many of them students—badly beaten.
-The protests ended late on 3 July when the local government announced that it had terminated construction of the metals plant and released all but six protesters who had been taken into custody.
+Chinese authorities said some protesters stormed a government building and smashed vehicles.
+Images and video of the protest circulated on the microblogs and social networking websites throughout China, some showing the protesters — many of them students — badly beaten.
+The protests ended late on July 3rd when the local government announced that it had terminated construction of the metals plant, and released all but six protesters who had been taken into custody.

 The protest was notable for its size and the composition of its participants, as well as for its success in derailing the copper plant project.
 It was one of a growing number of large-scale environmental protests in China that achieved success.